 The demonstration delivered by ZERO-PLUS in Voreppe (France) is illustrative of the project’s achievements: a social housing 18-apartment block combining highly energy-efficient construction products with on-site renewable electricity and heat production, biomass district heating, hot water storage and energy monitoring and control.
 With more than 120 kWh/m2/year of renewable energy production, the net consumption of the building is negative by a significant extent (around -10 kWh/m2/year).
 These impressive results were achieved with costs that are more than 25% lower than the typical costs of nearly-zero energy construction in France.

-In line with the project’s objectives, the other demonstration sites, in Cyprus, Italy and the United Kingdom have confirmed that it is possible to achieve a net energy consumption below 20 kWh/m2/year and renewable energy production above 50 kWh/m2/year with reduced costs of at least 16% compared to standard nearly zero-energy construction.
+In line with the project’s objectives, that it is possible to achieve a net energy consumption below 20 kWh/m2/year and renewable energy production above 50 kWh/m2/year with reduced costs of at least 16% compared to standard nearly zero-energy construction.

 The project has allowed maturing a set of promising technologies that are now ready for large-scale rollout on the market.
 The innovative systems for solar thermal cooling, multifunctional roof edge solar production and hybrid generation of heat and electricity will contribute to enrich the offer available to EU construction companies for delivering affordable, highly energy performance buildings.
 These solutions have a large potential to support the EU’s ambitious renovation wave and to help achieving the 2030 energy and climate targets.